MediaArea/MediaConch/StyleGuide.md

 - Push to the branch (git push origin my-new-feature)
 - Create a new Pull Request with a more verbose description of the proposed changes

-Link to github repository: (https://github.com/MediaArea/PREFORMAMediaInfo/fork)
+Link to GitHub repository: (https://github.com/MediaArea/PREFORMAMediaInfo/fork)

 ### Rules for contributing feedback

-Feedback of all kind is encouraged and can either be made through opening an issue on Github or by contacting the team directly at info@mediaarea.net.
+Feedback of all kind is encouraged and can either be made through opening an issue on GitHub or by contacting the team directly at info@mediaarea.net.

-Issue tracking and feedback will be encouraged directly through the open source platform (Github) around which, in addition to PREFORMA’s Open Source Portal, MediaArea will function and centralize the anticipated infrastructure for a collaborative community environments.
+Issue tracking and feedback will be encouraged directly through the open source platform (GitHub) around which, in addition to PREFORMA’s Open Source Portal, MediaArea will function and centralize the anticipated infrastructure for a collaborative community environments.
 In addition, contributions and feedback can be left via either the IRC channel or the mailing lists pertaining to the project.

 ### Linking